 Use ellipsis (...) to indicate any words you omitted from the original work.
-Use 4 dots to indicate an omission between sentences - one is the period at the end of the sentence.
+Use a period plus an ellipsis (. ...) to show a sentence break within omitted material the end of the sentence.

-Use brackets [ ] around any words you add within a quotation to make it readable or define a term.
+Use brackets [ ] to enclose material you add within a quotation to make it readable or define a term.